SemW95/Splitty/docs/agendas/ta-meeting-6.md

     - Issue JPA Repository and JPA test for the Payment class
 - **Approval of the agenda - Does anyone have any additions?
 (1 min)**
 - **Approval of last minutes - Did everyone read the minutes from the previous meeting?
 (1 min)**
-    - All clear, any feedback?
+    - All clear?
+Any feedback?
 - **Announcements by the TA (2 min)**
 - **Presentation of the current app to TA (3 min)**